phm97/bmp/README.md

  - RLE8
  - RLE4

-/!\  BMP files with bitmaps are not supported
+/!\  BMP files with bitmasks are not supported

  # using the library